Centennial Parklands: Centennial Park

-The newly named ʻCentennial Parkʼ became the focus for the Centenary celebration preparations.
+The newly named Centennial Park became the focus for the Centenary celebration preparations.
 Frederick Franklin, an English civil engineer, appears to have prepared the original design of the park, although historically the preservation and development of the Reserve as Centennial Park is credited to Lord Carrington, Sir Henry Parkes and Charles Moore.

 The layout and landscape design of the park is attributed to Charles Moore, the Director of the Botanic Gardens from 1848−1896 (but no connection with Charles Moore, Mayor).
 Moore enlisted the labour of the unemployed to transform the native scrubland into an open expanse of public land.
 James Jones, head gardener of the Botanic Gardens became the General Overseer of Centennial Park and diary entries in his Day Book indicate that he played a significant part in its construction, although his desire to conserve the native flora of the area was not fulfilled.

 Charles Moore was charged with the task of converting 640 acres (259 hectares) of sandy native scrub into a grand Victorian park in the space of just seven months.
 The park was to be designed in accordance with a plan prepared by J W Deering, District Surveyor of the Department of Lands.
 Whose plan was finally used remains uncertain but it appears that the principal elements of a concept developed by Frederick Augustus Franklin, an English civil engineer, were followed.
 Franklin had studied under Sir Joseph Paxton and the original design elements for Centennial Park bear similarities to Paxton's Birkenhead Park and the grounds of the Crystal Palace at Sydenham.

-By the 1880s, Mooreʼs influence on the planting and laying out of parks in Sydney was at its peak and coincided with a general boom in park creation.
+By the 1880s, Moore's influence on the planting and laying out of parks in Sydney was at its peak and coincided with a general boom in park creation.
 His preference for and extensive use of Moreton Bay Fig for public plantings in Sydney during his time as director is well documented and commented upon by many of his contemporaries.
-Indeed, some members of the public bemoaned his use of ʽthe inevitable Moreton Bay Figʼ in the planting of Centennial Park.
+Indeed, some members of the public bemoaned his use of "the inevitable Moreton Bay Fig" in the planting of Centennial Park.